patrickodea/Readme-Generator/README.md

 # Readme Generator

+Link to video Walk Through: https://drive.google.com/file/d/19RLE6S7Q820abVYQXlWGCLujWBFpffKb/view

 ## Description
-This prokect allows users to answer promtps to create a readme file for their project.
+This project allows users to answer promtps to create a readme file for their project.

 ## Table of Contents
-Description Installation Usage License Contributions Tests Questions
+Description
+Installation
+Usage
+License
+Contributions
+Tests
+Questions

 ## Installation
 The user will have to gain access to the local node file in order to use this application.